How to make PDFs accessible

 Diagrams include flowcharts, process maps, structure charts and infographics.
 They use images and text to show how things work or are organised.

 Diagrams often use layout, colour, lines and arrows to convey meaning.
-Doing this in a logical and consistent way can help people engage with and understand complex information.
+This can help people engage with and understand complex information.

 How to check diagram accessibility